laurentkempe/aspirePlayground/OpenAI/README.md

-﻿# Omnivore, .NET Aspire and Azure OpenAI
+﻿# Omnivore, .NET Aspire, Azure OpenAI and Ollama

 ⚠️ Work in progress ⚠️